 The United Nations Framework Convention on Climate Change (UNFCCC) requires from Parties to monitor Essential Climate Variables and the reporting of the emission inventories.
 After the signing of the Paris Agreement a growing demand on reliable observations, new technologies and knowledge-generating approaches is expected during the next years.

-The 2016 ICOS Science Conference will gather scientists from all over the world to discuss the timely topics in the greenhouse gas research, biogeochemical cycles, climate change and future research challenges after COP21.
+The 2016 ICOS Science Conference has gathered scientists from all over the world to discuss the timely topics in the greenhouse gas research, biogeochemical cycles, climate change and future research challenges after COP21.
+To learn more about the conference, including presentations and a complete list of contributions, you are invited to visit the Programme page.

 Scientific Programme Committee